An exit contract optimization problem: Appendix

 $\mathrm{(ii)}$ for any optional process $L$ gives the representation \eqref{eq:BErepresentation}, and any $\ell \in \R$, the stopping time

 is the smallest solution of the optimal stopping problem:

 \end{theorem}

 \begin{remark} $\mathrm{(i)}$ The above statement differs slightly with the original theorem in \cite{BankKaroui2004}.
 First, we let $Y_T = \xi$ in place of $Y_T = 0$ in \cite{BankKaroui2004}.
 More importantly, we change the interval of integration from $[\cdot,\cdot)$ to $(\cdot,\cdot]$, the term $\sup_{v \in [\cdot,\cdot]}L_v$ to $\sup_{v \in [\cdot,\cdot)}L_v$.
-The main motivation is to unify the presentation when we embed the discrete time process in the continuous time setting as a right-continuous and left-limit piecewise constant process.
+The main motivation is to unify the presentation when we embed the discrete-time process in the continuous-time setting as a right-continuous and left-limit piecewise constant process.
 The proof stays almost the same as that in \cite{BankKaroui2004}, and for completeness, we provide a sketch of proof.

 $\mathrm{(ii)}$ In \cite{BankKaroui2004}, it is proved that there exists an optional process $L$ providing the representation \eqref{eq:BErepresentation}, and the associated stopping time $\tau_{\ell}$ is the smallest solution to the optimal stopping problem \eqref{OptimalStopping:BErepresentation}.
 Such a process $L$ may not be unique.
 By (trivially) extending Theorem 2 of Bank and F\"ollmer \cite{BankFollmer}, we provide the additional fact that for any optional process $L$ giving \eqref{eq:BErepresentation}, the associated stopping time $\tau_{\ell}$ is the smallest solution to \eqref{OptimalStopping:BErepresentation}.
 In particular, the stopping time $\tau_{\ell}$ does not depend on the choice of $L$.